 The neonicotinoids bind strongly to the AChRs.
 Binding causes he ion channels to open so Na+ ions can flow into the neuron.
 Unlike the normal acetylcholine response where the channel is only open for about a millisecond, when the neonicotinoid binds the receptors never close.
 Hence, it takes only a relatively few open channels to eventually depolarize the neuron.
 If the ion pumps cannot keep up with the leakage through the nicotinoid-bound AChRs the cell will depolarize.
 Partial depolarization will make the neuron more excitable; complete depolarization leads to paralysis.

 This situation is more complicated with acetylcholinesterase inhibitors such as the organophosphate and carbaryl insecticides.
 For these chemicals, the insecticide does not directly bind to neuronal receptors that open ion channels.
-Instead the chemicals bind to the acetylcholinesterase (AChE) enzymes which rid the synaptic junction of the ACh neurotransmitter than is released with normal activity.
+Instead the chemicals bind to the acetylcholinesterase (AChE) enzymes which rid the synaptic junction of the ACh neurotransmitter that is released with normal activity.
 However, without the AChE to clear the junction, the ACh continues to bind with AChR ion channels.
 The figure below shows schematically what happens with these AChE inhibitors.

 Insecticide molecules bind to the acetylcholinesterace (AChE) sites in the synaptic junction, preventing the naturally released ACh for being removed and recycled from the junction.
 The acetylcholine continues to activate receptors, keeping their channels open thereby depolarizing the post synaptic neuron.
 Again, poisoning symptoms begin with an over-excitable nervous system, characterized by uncontrolled twitching, similar to the other classes of neurotoxins we have looked at.